betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/howToModelTheAusOpen.md

 We will also use the difference between opponents' statistics (Difference of Averages), such as the difference between average first serve % in a single column rather than Player 1’s first serve % and Player 2’s first serve % in two separate columns.
 This will reduce the dimensionality of the model.

-A typical row of the transformed data will look like this – For a match between Player A – Roger Federer and Player B – Rafael Nadal, we will have a bunch of features like the difference in first serve %, difference in ELO rating etc.
+A typical row of the transformed data will look like this – For a match between Player A – Roger Federer and Player B – Rafael Nadal, we will have a bunch of features like the difference in first serve %, the difference in ELO rating etc.

 ---
 ## Target variable